ispeters/async_scope/asyncscope.md

    +==:+==:+==:+==:+==:+
    |8  |4  |2  |2  |0  |
    +---+---+---+---+---+

-   Attendance: 21 in-person + 10 remote

-   \# of Authors: 2

-   Authors' position: 2x SF

-   Outcome: Consensus in favor

-   WA: As someone who was weakly against I'm not ready to rule out this possibility yet.

 Ultimately, the authors chose option 4, leading to revision 6 of the paper changing from this: